-Investment banking is comprised of three main areas: investment banking division (), sales and (S&T), and .
+An investment bank is comprised of three main areas: investment banking division (IBD), sales and trading (S&T), and Asset Management.
 The large global banks typically offer all three services, with smaller banks usually focusing more on the investment banking division side covering advisory and mergers and acquisitions (M&A).

 When companies seek out an investment banking relationship, they are interested in a financial partner that can guide them through the complicated landscape related to financing a business and managing its assets.
 Investment bankers offer executives strategic planning advice.
-They often advise company executives about the best times to make a public offering or on asset management subject matter.
+They often advise company executives about the best times to make a public offering, sell a large company asset, or acquire another business.

 - Mergers and Acquisitions (M&A) - advisory on sale, merger and purchase of companies

 - Leveraged Finance (LevFin) - issuance of high-yield debt to firms to finance acquisitions and other corporate activities

-- Equity Capital Markets ( ) - advice on equity and equity-derived products (IPOs, shares, capital raises, secondary offerings etc.)
+- Equity Capital Markets (ECM) - advice on equity and equity-derived products (IPOs, shares, capital raises, secondary offerings etc.)

-- Debt Capital Markets ( ) - advice on raising and structuring of debt to finance acquisitions and other corporate activities
+- Debt Capital Markets (DCM) - advice on raising and structuring of debt to finance acquisitions and other corporate activities

 - Restructuring – improving the structures of a company to make it more profitable or efficient

-Industry groups focus on one specific industry (Technology & Media & Telecoms, Financial Institutions, Energy etc) butout all the different kinds of deals for firms within that sector.
-For example, the Financial Institutions ( ) team will work with clients on raising debt, IPOs, acquisitions etc, but will only work with clients within that sector.
+Industry groups focus on one specific industry (Technology & Media & Telecoms, Financial Institutions, Energy etc) but carry out all the different kinds of deals for firms within that sector.
+For example, the Financial Institutions (FIG) team will work with clients on raising debt, IPOs, acquisitions etc, but will only work with clients within that sector.

-A primary advantage for accessing the services of an investment banker is the relationships and contacts that an establishedcan offer its clients.
+A primary advantage for accessing the services of an investment banker is the relationships and contacts that an established investment bank can offer its clients.
 The principle role of an investment banker is to introduce lenders to companies in need of capital.
 Investment banks regularly cultivate business liaisons with venture capitalists and private investors.